OWASP/www-project-cyber-controls-matrix/info.md

 ### What is the OCCM?

-* Consolidation of Control Sets and Knowledge via...
+* Consolidation of Control Sets, Knowledge, and Timelines via...
   - Direct Mapping
   - Normalization
   - Cyber Taxonomy